Genentech’s Dr. Charles Fuchs: “The Era of Personalized Cancer Care is Here”

 Genentech has been working to decentralize and increase access to our trials for years, and ALPHA-T is an exciting example of that.
 We are extremely proud that through a collaboration with Foundation Medicine and Science37, the ALPHA-T study increases equity in clinical participation through a decentralized approach that enabled patients to participate from their own homes while under the care of their local oncologist…thanks to telemedicine and periodic home nursing visits.

-This trial is also a great example of why next-generation sequencing needs to be more widely embraced in cancer care.
+This trial is also a great example of why next-generation sequencing needs to be more widely embraced in personalized cancer care.
 Patients with various tumor types are eligible for enrollment in ALPHA-T, but only if their doctors first test them for ALK.

 BSp: Are decentralized clinical trials broadly feasible?